 What is an agency trading desk?

-An agency trading desk (ATD) is a centralized management platform that specializes in programmatic media buying (Things you need to know about programmatic buying), optimization of the digital advertising strategy, and marketing budgets.
-ATDs use either proprietary technology or a combination of a licensed demand-side platform (DSP) (much more information about what is DSP you can find here), ad server, data management platform (DMP) and other audience-buying tools to provide a sufficient technical ecosystem to help clients improve campaign performance and increase obtained value from their digital ad spend.
+An agency trade desk (ATD) is a centralized management platform that specializes in programmatic media buying (Things you need to know about programmatic buying), optimization of the digital advertising trading strategy, and marketing budgets.
+ATDs use either proprietary technology or a combination of a licensed demand-side platform (DSP) (much more information about what is DSP you can find here), ad server, data management platform (DMP), and other audience-buying tools to provide a sufficient technical ecosystem to help clients improve campaign performance and increase obtained value from their digital ad spend.

 ADTs could be: